Switches/Fuses/Circuit Breakers (84)

 Services include the design and manufacture of suspension seats systems, interior trim systems (including instrument and door panels, headliners, cabinetry, molded products and floor systems), cab structures and components, mirrors, wiper systems, electronic wiring harness assemblies and controls and switches for heavy-duty trucks and commercial vehicles.

 Continental Automotive Systems U.S., Inc. in Deer Park, Illinois.

 A supplier of heavy duty diesel powered truck fuel-heater/water separators and filter systems.
 Diesel fuel management products include fuel filtration, filters, fuel/water separators and fuel warmers.
 Fluid level control product applications include engine, transmission, fluid level maintenance, switches and gauges.

 A supplier of powertrain control systems including diesel injection products, engine control components, and system control components.
 Electric systems including engine electrical products, safety and chassis systems products.
 Electronic systems including body electronics and electronic devices.
 Thermal systems including air conditioning, cooling systems, and environmental systems such as radiators etc.

-Diamond Electric Manufacturing Corporation in Dundee, Michigan.
+Diamond Electric Manufacturing Corporation in Ann Arbor, Michigan.

 A manufacturer for OEM automotive ignition coils, transmission switches, transmission sensors, etc. Other products include distributorless ignition system componets such as side and top terminals as well as distributor-based single coils, heating & cooling controls, etc.